shrinishant/mongo-api-node/README.md

 # mongo-api-node
-A basic Api being developed in nodeJs with mongoDb.
+An Api being developed in nodeJs with mongoDb.